workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 </plist>
 ```

-Second entitlements file is to sign app executable and a whole app bundle.
-Should contain all app's permissions.
+Second is to sign app executable and a whole app bundle.
+It should contain all app's permissions.
 Here is an example:

 ```text
 <?xml version="1.0" encoding="UTF-8"?>